ZiyadC/oci-migration/peoplesoft-move-improve/1iam/iam.md

     ![Paste the api public key created earlier](./images/sampleadd.png "")

-## Task 7: Setting  up OCI Vault, encryptions and Secrets
+## Task 7: Setting  up OCI Vault, Encryptions and Secrets

 You will need to create a vault.
 In this workshop we will create the vault in the Demo compartment.